Enhanced Direction-Sensing Methods and Performance Analysis in Low-Altitude Wireless Network via a Rotating Antenna Array: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the rapid development of the low-altitude economy, unmanned aerial vehicles (UAVs) have gradually become an indispensable part of future wireless networks, enabling a wide range of applications from logistics distribution and emergency rescue to aerial inspection \cite{Low-Altitude-apply1, Low-Altitude-apply2, Low-Altitude, Low-Altitude-Sensing-demand}.
-For these practical low-altitude operations, real-time target monitoring is essential, particularly in millimeter-wave communication scenarios where rapid target mobility causes severe spatial tracking challenges \cite{UAV-ISAC-YY, UAV-XZY}.
-To address these challenges, accurate direction-of-arrival (DOA) estimation serves as a fundamental enabler for precise spatial localization and beam alignment.
-Over the past decades, various DOA estimation techniques have been extensively investigated, primarily including conventional beamforming, maximum likelihood estimation, and high-resolution subspace-based algorithms.
-However, adapting these classical methods directly to highly dynamic and resource-constrained UAV networks remains a critical bottleneck.
+With the rapid development of the low-altitude economy, unmanned aerial vehicles (UAVs) have gradually become an indispensable part of future wireless networks, enabling a wide range of applications from logistics distribution and emergency rescue to aerial inspection \cite{Low-Altitude-apply1, Low-Altitude-apply2, Low-Altitude, Low-Altitude-Sensing-demand}.
+To support these low-altitude applications, accurate UAV spatial localization and beam alignment are essential, both of which rely on precise angular information.
+Therefore, direction-of-arrival (DOA) estimation plays a fundamental role in low-altitude UAV sensing and communication, especially in millimeter-wave systems where narrow-beam transmission makes beam alignment highly sensitive to DOA accuracy \cite{UAV-ISAC-YY, UAV-XZY}.
+It is well known that various DOA estimation techniques have been extensively investigated, primarily including conventional beamforming, maximum likelihood estimation, and high-resolution subspace-based algorithms.
+However, their application to low-altitude UAV network is still challenging due to the computational complexity and the physical received-power limitations.

-Specifically, fully digital massive multiple-input multiple-output (MIMO) architectures provide maximum spatial degrees of freedom (DoF) but incur excessive hardware cost and power consumption, which are typically unbearable for light-load UAVs.
-While hybrid analog-digital (HAD) architectures have been widely adopted to alleviate these hardware burdens, conventional subspace-based DOA algorithms in both setups still face prohibitive computational complexity due to frequent eigenvalue decompositions (EVDs) \cite{LC-DOA-SF, HAD-SF}.
-Although low-complexity estimators, such as rapid phase ambiguity elimination \cite{RPAE-DOA-ZXC}, multi-modal deep learning \cite{HAD-BJT}, and root multiple signal classification (Root-MUSIC) variants \cite{LC-DOA-CYW}, have been proposed to reduce latency, their performance remains strictly bounded by the received signal-to-noise ratio (SNR).
-This limitation is particularly critical for UAVs equipped with fixed directional antennas: as the target moves away from the array boresight, the sensing precision drops rapidly due to severe energy losses \cite{DA-UAV-DWK}.
-Consequently, purely algorithmic improvements cannot fundamentally overcome the physical gain limitations of fixed array geometries.